-Sexual Assault Domestic Violence/Stalking - (Fall, Spring, Summer and Upon Request)
+Sexual Assault Awareness - (Ongoing/Upon Request)

-Participants will learn various awareness, prevention, and intervention techniques related to domestic violence, stalking, and sexual assault.
+Participants will learn various awareness, prevention, and intervention techniques related to sexual assault.
 Participants will receive information about various assistance resources provided by local, state, and federal organizations; intervention strategies; federal laws; and safety awareness tips.
 Discussion may include the topics of alcohol and drug abuse awareness as related to sexual assaults.
-Participants will learn intervention techniques to assist in preventing sexual assaults, awareness of stalking behaviors on yourself or others, and how to best protect themselves from assault.
+Participants will learn intervention techniques to assist in preventing sexual assaults on others, and how to best protect themselves from assault.